Frequently Asked Questions

 • What can I expect from a first visit?

 An initial visit is first of all an opportunity for you to talk.
-What’s bothering you, or the two of you, about your sexual life?
+What’s bothering you, or the two of you, about your sexual and relationship life?
 What would you like help with?
 For a couple, it’s very helpful to have each partner tell from their perspective what actually happens during lovemaking.
-Sometimes the two stories are very different.
+Sometimes the two stories are very different!

 • What exactly happens in sex therapy?

 Today there are other options as well.
-I have worked for more than 20 years of practice in NYC to develop effective alternatives to traditional sex therapy.
+I have worked for more than 25 years of practice in NYC to develop effective alternatives to traditional sex therapy.
 For example, individuals who are not currently in a sexual relationship can nevertheless benefit from counseling focused on sexual concerns.
-Remember, modern sex therapy has more to do with understanding one’s own sexual mind, and no two sexual minds are alike.
 Busy Manhattan couples, and couples with kids, who lack the time or energy to do traditional relaxation exercises, can re-connect sexually using a technique called “simmering” that can be done in two minutes or less.